 15. Inside Job – A nice look back at the recent financial crisis and the events and major players that led to it.
 The film is narrated by Matt Damon and leans a little left, but is still really good.
 Film summary: Inside Job, directed by Charles Ferguson shows that the 2008 global financial Armageddon was no accident.
 It was predicted and could have been prevented.
 This compelling, serious, easy-to-follow film will make you want to raise your voice and declare…”Enough!”
 The movie can be streamed on Amazon and also purchased on Blu-ray.

 17. Spellbound – a documentary that follows young students who compete in the National Spelling Bee competition.
 I didn’t think it was possible, but the film actually makes the National Spelling Bee intense and interesting.
 Movie summary: SPELLBOUND follows the lives of eight young Americans who share one goal: to win the National Spelling Bee.
 Think this sounds boring?
 Prepare to be blown away.
 The Bee is as intense a competition as any Olympic match, and for the spellers and their families, the stakes are just as high.
 The unbearable pressure becomes even more extraordinary as it is felt by ordinary teenagers.
 Watch as the Bee becomes a dramatic backdrop for the bigger story about kids and families today as we discover that within the roller coaster ride of the National Spelling Bee can be found the heart of America.
-It doesn’t appear that Amazon has a streaming option for the movie, but it can be purchased on standard definition DVD.
+Amazon has streaming options for the movie, but it can be purchased on standard definition DVD.

 18. Touching the Void – a gripping and fantastic movie about a climbing mission gone wrong.
 Like the men featured in the film, I’m athletically driven and goal oriented, but also have huge respect for the power of nature.
 This story is remarkable and probably doesn’t end like you think it might.
 Wonderful film, definitely worth seeing.
+The book is also an intense read.
 Film summary: In 1985, two young climbers, Joe Simpson (Brendan Mackey) and Simon Yates (Nicholas Aaron), set out to be the first to reach the summit of the Siula Grande in the Peruvian Andes.
 They succeed, and the two embark on the treacherous descent down the mountain — only to meet with disaster when Simpson breaks his leg in a fall, leaving Yates to lower him the rest of the way with ropes.
 When a storm threatens both their lives, Yates must decide whether to cut the rope and risk Simpson’s likely death.
 The movie can be streamed on Amazon in a variety of formats.

 19. Mr. Conservative: Goldwater on Goldwater – politics has become a pretty dirty word in America, but this film looks back in time at one of America’s most notable conservatives Barry Goldwater (R – Arizona).
 Just hearing Hillary Clinton talk about her time as a conservative “Goldwater Girl” is probably enough for many to see this movie, but lots of other interesting footage and information abound in the film.
 Amazon sells this movie on DVD but the price seems high at last check.
 It can be viewed for free online, but a library may be your best option for best viewing quality and price (free!).